 Unplug appliances and switch off lights

-As approximately 75% of electricity consumption comes from appliances when they’re turned off, unplugging them at the wall is a great first step.
+Some appliances, such as televisions and games consoles, use up to 75% of their energy when they’re switched off or on standby.
+So unplugging them at the wall is a great first step.

 A phone or device charger can use the same amount of electricity when charging your device as when the device is fully charged but plugged in.
 So try charging your phone during the day rather than overnight, so you can unplug it as soon as it hits 100%.